Academy Software Foundation - Project Lifecycle

 • A RELEASE file that documents the release methodology, cadence, criteria, etc.

-• Have achieved and maintained an OpenSSF Best Practices Badge at the passing level.
+• Have achieved and maintained an OpenSSF Best Practices Badge at the Passing Level.

 • Have a defined project mission and scope